taoza/documentation/docs-src/temporal-cli/schedule/create.md

 Any combination of `--cal`, `--interval`, and `--cron` is supported and Actions will happen at any of the specified times.
 If you use both `--time-zone` and also `CRON_TZ`, they must agree.

-See `tctl schedule create --help` for the full set of available options.
+See `temporal schedule create --help` for the full set of available options.